markt-de/puppet-galera/REFERENCE.md

 * `galera::redhat`: Adds workarounds to solve issues specific to RedHat-based systems.
 * `galera::repo`: Evaluates which repositories should be enabled depending on $vendor_type and $vendor_version.
 * `galera::status`: Configures a user and script that will check the status of the galera cluster.
-* `galera::validate`: Validate that the cluster can accept connections at the point where the `mysql::server` resource is marked as complete.
+* `galera::validate`: Validate that the cluster can accept connections.
-This is used because after returning success, the service is still not quite ready.

 ### Defined types